QuEraComputing/bloqade-python/docs/home/advanced_usage.md

 ### Scaling Your Lattice

-Every `AtomArrangement` object has an option to `scale`, which applies a multiplication factor to all site coordinates.
+Every `AtomArrangement` object has an option to `scale`, which applies a multiplicative factor to all site coordinates.
 To parameterize this scaling, you can either pass a literal value, a string, or a scalar expression:

 ```python